Shreyas-Jangam/shreyas_portfolio/content/pages/index.md

       analyst, cs teacher, content creator, writer, AI enthusiast and a freelancer
     subtitle: >-
-      This is my info—I’m sharing it all this with ya’ll to impress you with all the hard work I’ve done in the past few years.
-Once you’re impressed, you can continue to scroll down to see more details and credentials about me.
+      Hi there!
+I’m sharing a little bit about my journey and all the hard work I’ve put in over the past few years.
+It’s been an exciting ride, filled with challenges and learning opportunities that have shaped who I am today.
     styles:
       self:
         height: auto